100 Days To The World Cup: Mbappé and Beckham, The Stars Align

-The stars align to celebrate the 100 days left to the World Cup as Kylian Mbappé and David Beckham got together in a candid conversation about the tournament coming up in November in Qatar and all things soccer-related.
+The stars aligned to celebrate the countdown to the World Cup passing the 100 days mark as Kylian Mbappé and David Beckham got together in a candid conversation about the tournament coming up in November in Qatar, and all things soccer-related.

 "My favorite World Cup memory is easy – it was when we won in Russia," said Mbappé.
 "It was my first one and it was amazing.
 It was the first time I felt this pressure to play for my country in an international competition.
 We play amazing games and I have memories for all my life.
 And I was lucky to win this one.
 It’s a dream!
 You know, better than me, what it is to play in a World Cup – you’ve played so many.
 It’s an amazing feeling to be happy, to see how you can make your family and friends happy….it’s the best memory I can have."